 13 Date of issue.
-Term of the Programme
+Term of the Commercial Paper Programme

-The term of the Programme is of one (1) year from the date of incorporation of this Information Memorandum with MARF.
+The term of the Commercial Paper Programme is one (1) year from the date of incorporation of this Information Memorandum with MARF.

-As the Programme is a continuous type, the securities may be issued and subscribed on any day during its term.
+As the Commercial Paper Programme is a continuous type, the securities may be issued and subscribed on any day during its term.
 Notwithstanding the previous, the Issuer reserves the right not to issue new securities when it deems such action appropriate, pursuant to the cash needs of the Issuer or because it has found more advantageous conditions of funding.

 The issue date and disbursement date of the Commercial Paper will be stipulated in the complementary certificates corresponding to each issue.
-The date of issue, disbursement and admission of the Commercial Paper may not be subsequent to the expiry date of the Programme.
+The date of issue, disbursement and admission of the Commercial Paper may not be subsequent to the expiry date of the Commercial Paper Programme.